darkfeline/handy-mpv/README.md

 ```
 Q : Quit application

-up arrow: pause script playback but keep video playing.

-down arrow: Re-sync script / restart script playback. use this if for some reason your script becomes out of sync.
+S: Re-sync script / restart script playback. use this if for some reason your script becomes out of sync.

 all other mpv shortcuts should work as inteded.